Styling#

 Size Policy#

-prop of QtWidgetElement
+The size_policy prop of QtWidgetElement is also

 sometimes useful for controlling the Qt layout behavior.